 It follows, for the morality system, 'moral obligations [...] cannot conflict, ultimately, really, or at the end of the line' (Williams 1985, p.
 176).
 Conflicts are only apparent rather than real.
 But the morality system goes further than this.
 The third characteristic assumption of modern moral philosophy is that a moral obligation will always defeat any other kind of conflicting reason.
-As Elizabeth Anscombe also observed, the idea of moral obligation implies 'some absolute verdict' (1958, p.
+As Elizabeth Anscombe also observes, the idea of moral obligation implies 'some absolute verdict' (1958, p.
 5).
 This is the case in part because, as Williams explains, for the morality system, there is no escape from morality: it is not possible to step outside, claiming one does not belong (1985, p.
 178).
-This is clearly illustrated in the Kantian idea that a moral demand is compatible with the categorical imperative, and that means any autonomous agent can will that it become a universal law (Williams 1993, p.
+This is clearly illustrated in the Kantian idea that a moral demand, including the requirement not to harm others, is compatible with the categorical imperative, and that means any autonomous agent can will that it become a universal law (Williams 1993, p.
 76).
-One such universal law is the requirement not to harm others.
-And that is why, for the morality system, whatever reasons Agamemnon had to sacrifice his daughter, they could never have defeated the moral obligation to never do such a thing.
-What is at issue here is, in part, the question of how to conceptualise deliberation.
+But that is not all.
+For what is at issue here is the question of how to conceptualise deliberation.
 As Williams says, with respect to 'a conclusion of practical necessity', 'the conclusion not merely that one should do a certain thing, but that one must', the assumption of modern moral philosophers is that a moral obligation cannot be defeated by a non-moral consideration (1985, p.
 188; emphasis in original).
 Indeed, as Williams notes, Kant 'construed this unconditional practical necessity as being peculiar to morality' (1985, p.
 189).
-That is why, for modern moral philosophy, if Agamemnon had reasons to sacrifice his daughter, these were merely conditional: that is, they were conditional on the value attached to ensuring the success of the expedition.
+Hence, it is not just that the requirement not to harm others is, for modern moral philosophy, a universal law.
+Rather, whatever reasons Agamemnon had to sacrifice his daughter, they could not defeat the moral obligation to never do such a thing.
+Any such reasons were merely conditional: that is, they were conditional on the value attached to ensuring the success of the expedition.
 And, for the morality system, an unconditional moral imperative, that is, a moral obligation, will always defeat any such conditional reason for action that it conflicts with.
 The latter will be, must be, defeated.
 Modern moral philosophy, as Williams puts it, 'interpreted the conclusions of practical reasoning as obligations' (1995, p.
 204; emphasis in original).